percona/postgres/contrib/pg_tde/documentation/docs/how-to/external-parameters.md

-# Use external reference to parameters
+# Use External Reference to Parameters

 To allow storing secrets or any other parameters in a more secure, external location, `pg_tde` allows users to specify an external reference instead of hardcoded parameters.